Camphor76-22-2/batocera-cookbook/README.md

 ./update_rom_folders.sh /media/DRIVE_NAME
 ```

-No output expected, but a folder called portal will be created for every emulator which is where you should put any roms that are meant to go on the second drive.
+No output expected, but folder/s called portal/DRIVE_NAME will be created for each folder in /userdata/roms.
+Putting roms in the portal/DRIVE_NAME folder/s will make them show up as normal in emulationStation, but be loaded from the associated drive

+If this script is run for multiple drives additional folders will be created for each that match the DRIVE_NAME